Romance novel: Category romance adapts

-Harlequin had also failed to adapt quickly to the signs that readers appreciated novels with more explicit sex scenes, and in 1980, several publishers entered the category romance market to fill that gap.
+Harlequin had also failed to adapt quickly to the signs that readers appreciated novels with more explicit sex scenes.
+In 1980, several publishers entered the category romance market to fill that gap.
 That year, Dell launched their Candlelight Ecstasy line with Amii Lorin's The Tawny Gold Man, becoming the first line to waive the requirement that heroines be virgins.
 By the end of 1983 sales for the Candlelight Ecstasy line totaled $30 million.
-Silhoeutte also launched similar lines, Desire (sexually explicit) and Special Edition (sexually explicit and longer stories, up to 250 pages), each of which had a 90–100% sellout rate each month.
+Silhouette also launched similar lines, Desire (sexually explicit) and Special Edition (sexually explicit and longer stories, up to 250 pages), each of which had a 90–100% sellout rate each month.

 A 1982 survey of romance readers confirmed that the new styles of writing were attracting new readers to the genre.
 35% of the readers surveyed had begun reading romances after 1977.
-An additional 31% of those surveyed had been readers for between 6 and 10 years, meaning they had become interested in the genre after 1972, when Woodiwiss' revolutionary novel was published.
+An additional 31% of those surveyed had been readers for between 6 and 10 years, meaning they had become interested in the genre after 1972, when Woodiwiss' novel ,The Flame and the Flower, was published.
 This means that two-thirds of those surveyed joined the genre after it had begun to change.

 The number of category romance lines increased at a rapid pace, and by 1985 there were 16 separate lines producing a total of 80 novels per month.
 The sudden increase in category romance lines meant an equally sudden increase in demand for writers of the new style of romance novel.
 This tight market caused a proportionate decrease in the quality of the novels that were being released.
 By 1984, the market was saturated with category lines and readers had begun to complain of redundancy in plots.
 The following year, the "dampening effect of the high level of redundancy associated with series romances was evident in the decreased number of titles being read per month."
 Harlequin's return rate, which had been less than 25% in 1978, when it was the primary provider of category romance, swelled to 60%.